Moral Hazard and Healthcare

 - Patients are not really agents capable of controlling their spending.
 They have no view into how pricing is calculated, or how it aggregates.
 In other words, they are not really in a position to be incentivized by price manipulation.
 Pricing can stress them out, deprive them of needed treatment or cause harm, but it can not to any reasonable mind provide a safe or effective means of guiding behavior.
 This should be over the doorway of every conference room where health insurance products are designed.

-Curiously, these realities are acknowledged directly or indirectly throughout the paper linked above, but never crystallized into actionable information.
-The concluding paragraphs dissolve into hazy statements surrounding one premise: demand responds to pricing, so if we just make patients pay more, then demand will subside.
+Curiously, Einav and Finkelstein acknowledge these realities throughout their paper linked above, but never crystallize them into actionable conclusions.
+The concluding paragraphs dissolve into hazy statements clinging to one premise: demand responds to pricing, so if we just make patients pay more, then demand will subside.

 How many times have you heard, "We didn't go to the doctor because we had no idea what it would cost"?
 Vague unclear pricing causes people to avoid care.
 Delayed utilization forces more expensive forms of utilization later.